Could the Carr Wildfire and Camp Wildfire Have Been Prevented?

 Unfortunately, the town did not have an evacuation plan that included evacuating the entire town at one time, created a public alert system that was vulnerable to fire, and failed to issue citywide orders to evacuate even though it was evident the fire was taking over the area quickly.
 Once people begin evacuating Paradise, the roads out of the town became gridlocked within an hour of the first evacuation order.
 People were unable to get out of harm’s way.

-State and local officials have said that the tragedy of the Camp Fire was unavoidable and unforeseen and there was no way the Camp Fire could have been prevented through further actions.
+State and local officials have said that the tragedy of the Camp Fire was unavoidable and unforeseen.
 The authors argue that the destruction caused by the Camp Fire was predictable, but warnings were ignored and past lessons forgotten.

 Who is Responsible for the Deaths and Damages Caused by the Camp Fire?